NVIDIA/cccl/ci-overview.md

 ./ci/build_thrust.sh g++ 17 "70;80;86"
 ```

 In summary, the heart of our build and test jobs is the corresponding build or test script.
 This design philosophy helps maintain a clear separation between CI orchestration and the specifics of building and testing.
 Moreover, it paves the way for straightforward issue reproduction, thereby aiding developers in their debugging process.

 ## Lifecycle of a Pull Request

 From creation to merging, a pull request in this project follows these steps:

-1. Create a PR: Once you make a change, open a PR.
+1. **Creating a PR**: Once you make a change, open a PR.
-    - If you have write permission to the repository, CI workflow will automatically start.
+  - If you have write permission to the repository, the CI workflow will automatically start.
   - If you don't have write permission, the workflow will start once a maintainer comments on the PR with `/ok to test`.
 This comment is required for all subsequent workflow runs.
+  - If you want to skip the entire CI pipeline for a particular commit, include `[skip ci]` at the beginning of the commit message.
+  - To avoid running the "test" jobs, use `[skip-tests]` in the commit message.
+This is especially useful when avoiding lengthy GPU test jobs.

+2. **Understanding PR Pipelines**: Our CI employs a unique trigger mechanism for PRs using the [`copy-pr-bot`](https://docs.gha-runners.nvidia.com/apps/copy-pr-bot/).
+  - If you're a trusted contributor and your PR contains trusted changes, the bot will automatically copy your PR's code to a prefixed branch (e.g., `pull-request/123`) in the main repository, triggering the CI.
+  - For PRs from untrusted sources or those containing untrusted changes, the bot requests a review.
+Once the changes are approved, a maintainer can initiate the CI process with an `/ok to test` comment.

-2. Wait for results: GitHub Actions executes the defined CI workflow, running jobs based on the matrix configuration.
+3. **Wait for results**: GitHub Actions executes the defined CI workflow, running jobs based on the matrix configuration.

-3. Interpret results: Check the status of the workflow.
+4. **Interpret results**: Check the status of the workflow.
 If it passes, all tests have passed on all defined configurations, and your changes likely didn't break anything.

-4. Handle failures: If any job fails, the logs will provide information on what went wrong.
+5. **Handle failures**: If any job fails, the logs will provide information on what went wrong.

-5. Rerun jobs: If the failure seems unrelated to your changes (e.g., due to a temporary external issue), you can rerun the jobs.
+6. **Rerun jobs**: If the failure seems unrelated to your changes (e.g., due to a temporary external issue), you can rerun the jobs.

 ## Troubleshooting Guide